humanmade/altis-security/docs/2-factor-authentication.md

 Factor Authentication feature is enabled by default, and only required for network administrators and site administrators by default.

-To disable Two Factor Authentication, set the `modules.security.2-factor-authentication` setting to `false`.

 Second factor authentication options are Email, Time-based one-time passwords and FIDO Universal 2nd Factor (U2F).

 Two Factor methods can be configured by each user in their Edit Profile page in the CMS.